Needham Market

-Needham Market is a town in Suffolk, England.
+Needham Market is a historic market town in the Mid Suffolk district of Suffolk, England, set in the Gipping Valley.
+Nearby villages include Barking, Darmsden, Badley and Creeting St Mary.
+The town is located just east of the A14 trunk road, between Ipswich to the south and Stowmarket to the north; it is also sited on the Great Eastern Main Line, with the Needham Lake and the River Gipping being just east of the railway station.
+As of the 2021 United Kingdom census, the town had a population of 4,700 residents.
 The town of Needham, Massachusetts, was named after Needham Market.

 History

+The name Needham derives from the Old English nēdhām meaning 'village in need'.

-It initially grew around the wool combing industry, until the onset of the plague, which swept the town from 1663 to 1665.
+The town grew initially around the wool combing industry, until the onset of the Bubonic plague, which swept the town from 1663 to 1665.
 To prevent the spread of the disease, the town was chained at either end, which succeeded in its task but at the cost of two-thirds of the populace.
-The town did not recover for nearly two hundred years, with the canalisation of the River Gipping in the late 18th Century and the introduction of the railway.
-Modern Needham Market contains two road names that are linked to the plague.
-Chainhouse Road, named after the chains that ran across the East end of the town.
-The Causeway, is a modern variation of 'the corpseway' so called because of the route that plague victims were transported out of town, to neighbouring Barking church for interment.
+The town did not recover for nearly two hundred years, with the canalisation of the River Gipping in the late 18th century and the introduction of the railway.

+Modern Needham Market contains two road names that are linked to the plague: Chainhouse Road, named after the chains that ran across the east end of the town, and The Causeway, which is a modern variation of "the corpseway"; it is so called because of the route that plague victims were transported out of town, to neighbouring Barking church for interment.

+Near the station, on land between the Rampant Horse pub and the river, is the Camping Land, with a name is derived from Campan or Campball, a rough and often rowdy medieval ball game and the predecessor of rugby football.